PraFFL: A Preference-Aware Scheme in Fair Federated Learning: The Proposed Method: P ra FFL

 \section{The Proposed Method: P\MakeLowercase{ra}FFL}

-In this section, we propose a preference-aware scheme in fair FL (PraFFL).
-Our proposed PraFFL further addresses three difficulties in solving Eq. (\ref{basic}).
-Section \ref{singlemoo} presents a preference matching approach to address difficulty (I).
-Furthermore, Section \ref{objective} introduces coupled preference to solve difficulties (II) and (III).
-Section \ref{solver} presents the details of the PraFFL scheme.
+In this section, we propose a preference-aware scheme in fair FL (PraFFL) to further address three difficulties in solving Eq. (\ref{basic}).
+Section \ref{singlemoo} presents a preference alignment approach to address difficulty (I).
+Moreover, Section \ref{objective} incorporates client preferences into personalized FL to address difficulty (II).
+Furthermore, we propose to use a hypernetwork to consider preferences in Section \ref{sechypernet}, which protects the clients' preference privacy (addressing difficulty (III)).
+In addition, Section \ref{solver} summarizes the algorithm details of PraFFL scheme.